Open to the Public

 A spring-fed stream, northeast orientation, and high canyon walls provide Ramsey Canyon with a moist, cool environment unusual in the desert Southwest.
 Summer monsoons create an annual splash zone where all kinds of fun can be had!
 Water-loving plants such as sycamores, maples, and columbines line the banks of Ramsey Creek, often growing within a few feet of cacti, yucca, and agaves.
 Communities ranging from semi-desert grassland to pine-fir forest are found within the vicinity of Ramsey Canyon Preserve.

 Ramsey Canyon and the Upper San Pedro River Basin are situated within the Apache Highlands ecoregion, which encompasses central and southeastern Arizona, southwest New Mexico, and the northern Sierra Occidental of Mexico.
-How much do you know about the Arizona rivers that connect us?

 The preserve serves as a southeastern Arizona program office—a base for the Conservancy’s work with regional partners on large-scale projects such as fire management, stream restoration, and protection of rare species.
 Together, the Conservancy and these partners achieve much greater success than any one entity working independently.
 Multiple partners also ensure a broader perspective and more enduring conservation solutions.
 You can help restore Ramsey Canyon as a volunteer.